Unicon/cas-blackboard-learn/README.md

 `config/bb-config.properties` and `config/authentication.properties` so Blackboard can recognize the new authentication mechanism with CAS.

 ##Access
-To log into Blackboard using CAS SSO, append the parameter `useCAS=1` at the end of the URL specified by the blackboard.url property, i.e. [http://blackboard.domain.edu/?useCAS=1](http://blackboard.domain.edu/?useCAS=1)
+To log into Blackboard without using CAS SSO, append the parameter `disableCAS=1` at the end of the URL specified by the blackboard.url property, i.e. [http://blackboard.domain.edu/?disableCAS=1](http://blackboard.domain.edu/?disableCAS=1)

 ##Logging
 Inside the logs directory of the Blackboard installation folder, you may analyze the following files to examine and troubleshoot CAS behavior (where xyz indicates the file date):

 * `bb-services-log-xyz.txt`
 * Tomcat logs inside the tomcat directory (i.e. `stdout-stderror-xyz.log`)